There are two types of judicial notarizations: a notary acknowledgement and a jurat.

 How Does Notarize Work?

 We work with your schedule, not the other way around.
-To get your document notarized by a notary public, simply Download the Notarize Mobile App, or Connect with a Notary Public Online and follow these steps:
+To get your document notarized, simply Download the Notarize Mobile App or Connect with a Notary Public Online and follow these steps:

 - Upload any document, but do not sign it before uploading it.
 You must sign before the notary public.